MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/sap-and-powerplatform-fundamental.md

 Core changes to SAP require investments in care and maintenance to ensure you maintain forwards compatibility for future platform updates.
 The Microsoft Power Platform can help you extend SAP with extra functionality without changing the core SAP system.

-This article provides an introduction to enhancing your SAP systems using these Microsoft Power Platform main components:
+This article provides an introduction to enhancing your SAP systems using these Microsoft Power Platform components:

 - **Power Apps**
 - **Power Automate**
 - **Microsoft Copilot Studio**
-- **Power Pages** and
+- **Power Pages**
 - **Power BI**

 You can build end-to-end-business solutions using these individually or together and integrate them with SAP, Microsoft 365, Dynamics 365, Azure, or other apps.
 The following image illustrates the main components as an integrated, low-code development suite, offering immense potential when combined with SAP systems.
-It enables businesses to enhance their SAP landscapes by building custom applications, automating processes, integrating AI, and providing actionable insights, all while minimizing the need for extensive coding expertise.
+It enables businesses to enhance their SAP landscapes by building custom applications, automating processes, integrate AI, and provide actionable insights, all while minimizing the need for extensive coding expertise.

 ![Refer to the SAP configuration guide](./media/power-platform-overview.svg)